amrimuf/arjuno-travel/README.md

-# Arjuno Travel API
+# Arjuno Travel Web App

-Arjuno Travel API is a backend system for managing travel booking operations in "Arjuno Travel Booking Management System".
+Arjuno Travel Web App is a system for managing travel booking operations in "Arjuno Travel Booking Management System".
+It consists of a backend API and a frontend interface for users to interact with.

 ## Description